TheLevelUp/pos-tls-patcher/README.md

 <!-- /TOC -->

 ## Download and Installation
-Make sure to use the version which matches your architecture:

-* [x86](../../releases/latest) for 32-bit versions of Windows
-* [x64](../../releases/latest) for 64-bit versions of Windows.
+The latest version can be downloaded [here](../../releases/latest).

 To install, simply run the installer and accept the license agreement.
 You must have administrative priveledges.
-You will be prompted to restart your computer in order for the changes to take effect.
+You may be prompted to restart your computer in order for the changes to take effect.

 Minimum system requirements:
 * For one-click install with no other prerequisites: Windows 7 with Service Pack 1